Cesarweon/Temporizador-ATtiny85/README.md

 The goal was simplicity, portability, low power consumption, and leaving the time adjustment flexible and customizable.

 ## Features
--Based on ATtiny85 microcontroller
+- Based on ATtiny85 microcontroller
--Adjustable countdown time with buttons
+- Adjustable countdown time with buttons
--LED indicators
+- LED indicators
--Vibration motor alert when countdown ends
+- Vibration motor alert when countdown ends
--Compact PCB designed for keychain or wearable use -Powered by a coin cell battery
+- Compact PCB designed for keychain or wearable use
+- Powered by a coin cell battery
--Low power consumption design
+- Low power consumption design
--Minimalist and customizable user interface
+- Minimalist and customizable user interface

 ## BOM
 - 1x CR2032 battery cell